1. Home

 However, you are also likely to come across the three other types of nursing NANDA 1 diagnosis.
 These are a risk nursing diagnosis, wellness nursing diagnosis, syndrome nursing diagnosis, and actual nursing diagnosis.
 An actual nursing diagnosis involves the key traits of problems in a patient.
 On the other hand, a wellness diagnosis is an assessment to see if an individual or group can achieve more wellness, while a syndrome diagnosis relates to the assessment of a high-risk diagnosis associated with certain events or places.

-Aside from the information on how to write a risk for nursing diagnosis, we also offer definitions for other nursing terms, such as those outlined in our article on risk for bleeding nursing diagnosis.
+In addition to information on how to write a risk for nursing diagnosis, we offer definitions for other nursing terms, such as those outlined in our article on risk for bleeding nursing diagnosis.

 Why Write A Risk Nursing Diagnosis?